CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Introduction

 Although supervised deep CNNs are good at extracting pluripotent inferentially powerful transferable features, they require big labeled datasets with detailed external training supervision.
 Also, the backpropagation of the error all the way down to early layers can be problematic as the error signal weakens (a phenomenon known as the gradient vanishing \cite{bottou}).
 To avoid these difficulties, in this paper we describe a self-supervised approach for learning pluripotent transferable features in a single CNN layer without reliance on feedback from higher layers and without a need for big labeled datasets.
-We demonstrate the use of this approach on two examples of a single CNN layer trained first on natural RGB images and then on hyperspectral images.
+We demonstrate the use of this approach on two examples of a single CNN layer trained first on natural RGB image datasets and then on hyperspectral data images.
 Of course, there is a limit to sophistication of features that can be developed on raw input patterns by a single CNN layer.
 However, more complex and descriptive pluripotent features can be built by stacking multiple CNN layers, each layer developed in its turn by using our proposed approach on the outputs of the preceding layer(s).